-When you have suffered damage in a fire that your homeowner insurance company deems suspicious, they will often request that you participate in an examination under oath (EUO), which in theory is designed to gather factual evidence about the claim.
-If you are asked to participate in a EUO, it is very important that you seek legal advice from an experienced Miami property insurance claims attorney.
+When you have suffered damage in a fire or other loss that your homeowner insurance company deems suspicious, the carrier will often request that you appear for an examination under oath (EUO) or sworn statement, which in theory is designed to gather factual evidence about the claim.
+If you are asked to participate in a EUO, it is very important that you seek legal advice from an experienced property insurance claims attorney.
 While this process is a legitimate method for gathering information when the insurance company is investigating a claim, the EUO process is often misused in ways that can benefit an insured.

-Because of this pattern of abuse, some courts in a number of states require insurance companies to establish that a EUO is “material” to the insurer’s investigation and adjustment process.
+Because of this type of abuse, some courts in a number of states require insurance companies to establish that a EUO is “material” to the insurer’s investigation and adjustment process.
 Courts may also scrutinize the scope of the inquiry and document requests.
 When document requests are not focused and reasonable, this may suggest that the EUO is being used improperly.
-When the insurance company representative is forced to take the stand at trial, Mr. Gonzalez-Sirgo often will ask questions to establish that the representative does not know why the information was requested or how it was used in processing the claim.

 The case of De Leon v.
 Great American Assurance Company, 78 So.3d 585 (Fla.
 3d DCA 2011) provides an illuminating example of how abuse of the EUO process might be turned against an insurance carrier.
 The court commenting on the EUO stated: